marcolimone/Exprolab/README.md

-# Exprolab Assignment 1 Limone Marco
+# Exprolab Assignment 2 Limone Marco
 ## Aim of the Assignment
-For this assignment we have to simulate the presence of a robot in an indoor environment created through ontology.
-Through the use of a state machine and external nodes, the robot must be able to move around the various rooms, preferring the most urgent ones and always trying to stay in the corridors after being in a room.
+For this assignment we have to add to the previous one the real simulation of a robot running in a indoor enviroment.
+I have to create a robot model that can detect markers and can move in the enviroment and map it.

 ##